rzeczuchy/rogueliche/README.md

 * harmful
 * offensive

-If you contribute any code, remember to add your name to the LICENSE file ^^
+If you contribute any code, remember to add your name to the LICENSE file :wink: